Noughts & Crosses (novel series): Endgame

-Jarvis murders Eva and assumes control of the criminal underworld on Tobey’s orders, but Callie Rose finds out.
-Taking her mother’s last words to heart, she agrees to marry Tobey in order to save him from himself, on the condition that he commits no further crimes and to always be completely honest with her.
+Jarvis murders Eva and assumes control of the criminal underworld on Tobey's orders, but Callie Rose finds out.
+Taking her mother's last words to heart, she agrees to marry Tobey to save him from himself, on the condition that he commits no further crimes and always be completely honest with her.
 Libby finally meets her father, and she moves in with Callie Rose, Troy and Meggie, as does Tobey following the wedding.

-During the next three months Libby is elected head student of Heathcroft High, and she and Troy form a sibling relationship and undergo therapy for their experiences, while Callie Rose considers starting a career in politics.
+During the next three months, Libby is elected head student of Heathcroft High, and she and Troy form a sibling relationship and undergo therapy for their experiences, while Callie Rose considers starting a career in politics.

 Novellas

 Callum

 Callum is an alternative ending to Noughts and Crosses and was published for World Book Day 2012.

 Callum decides to let Sephy flee from the other kidnappers while they are out.
-While he shows her the way back to town, Sephy badly injures her foot and Callum then talks her into spending the night with him in an abandoned shack for her to recover.
-There, they argue but then realise their mutual love; they decide to run away together and fall asleep after making love.
+While he shows her the way back to town, Sephy badly injures her foot, and Callum then talks her into spending the night with him in an abandoned shack for her to recover.
+There, they argue but then realise their mutual love; they decide to run away together and fall asleep after having sex.

 The two are then surprised by the rest of the gang, and Jude and Callum point their guns at each other; Sephy takes advantage of the confusion to flee.
 The story ends with Callum and Jude shooting at each other.